magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Any all-caps words ("MAY", "MUST", etc) follow RFC2119 conventions.

     NOTE: there are several open questions / discussion points, some with corresponding "XXX" comments inline.
+See also "Discussion and Open Questions"

 ## Overview and Features

+This specification is an application-level Magic Wormhole protocol defining a flexible, "session"-based approach to file transfer.
+Dilation must be supported by both clients (see "dilation-protocol.md").
-We describe a flexible, "session"-based approach to file transfer allowing either side to offer files to send while the other side may accept or reject each offer.
+Client implementations can allow either side to offer files/directories to send while the other side may accept or reject each offer.
-Either side MAY terminate the transfer session (by closing the wormhole) Either side MAY select a one-way mode, similar to the classic protocol.
+Either side MAY terminate the transfer session (by closing the wormhole).
+Either side MAY select a one-way mode, similar to the classic protocol.

-Files are offered and sent individually, with no dependency on zip or other archive formats.
+Files or directories are offered and sent individually, with no dependency on zip or other archive formats.

 Metadata is included in the offers to allow the receiver to decide if they want that file before the transfer begins.